 What is the first marketing project you remember?

 I was charged with planning a ladies tea for a group of alumni at Savannah Country Day School where I worked in the Development Office.
-When I asked about the budget for the event my boss told me, “Spend what you need.” $5,000 later I had the finest rented china, tablecloths, and gourmet cookies for a group of about 25 women.
-It was a charming event, but cost about 10x what we’d budgeted.
-I learned that, while autonomy is something I value and appreciate, sometimes you must give – and get – specific instructions before charging ahead!
+When I asked about the budget for the event my boss told me, “Spend what you need.”
+And so I did – renting the finest china, tablecloths, and gourmet cookies for a group of about 25 women.
+It was a charming event, but I went entirely overboard.
+I learned that, while autonomy is something I value and appreciate, sometimes you must give – and get – full information before charging ahead!

 What do you like most about marketing?

 The sheer variety!
 In my role I get to write, design, code, analyze data, study psychology, take risks, lead, follow, work independently, collaborate, etc. And the field is always evolving – there is always something new to learn.

 What challenges does your industry face?